earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 - **The solution**: Use `default_factory`

 The `field()` function in the `dataclasses` module lets you set default values, exclude certain fields from comparison, string representation, and more.
-One of the options that the `field()` function takes is `default_factory`, any Python callable that's called every time a new instance is created.
+One of the options that the `field()` function takes is `default_factory`, which is any Python callable that's called every time a new instance is created.

 So we can set `default_factory` to `list`.
 I've also set `compare = False` to exclude the `classses` field from comparison: